Setting up passwords with the API

 - duplicate_email: A user with this email already exists in your project.
 Inform the user to try a different email address, or alternatively prompt them to log in.

-- weak_password: See the following step for more guidance.
+- weak_password or breached_password: See the following step for more guidance.

 Step 2: Add a password strength check to your signup UX